oracle/learning-library/analytics-library/leverage-adw-oac/gain-insights/gain-insights.md

     > please check this [blog](https://blogs.oracle.com/analytics/how-to-add-functions-with-a-simple-right-click-in-oracle-analytics) for deeper details.

 4. Add a **Forecast**
-Adding a **Forecast** is pretty much the same one mouse click as the Trend lines one.
+Adding a **Forecast** is pretty much the same way as the Trend lines one.

     Forecasting is the process of making predictions about the future based on past and present data and most commonly by analysis of trends.
     Right-click your visualization, select **Add Statistics** and choose **Forecast**.